saloonphp/saloon/.github/README.md

 This plugin will add the header "Accept: application/json".
 These headers take a lower priority than the "defaultHeaders" defined in the Request/Connector.

 ## Form Data
 Most API integrations you will write will often require sending data using a POST/PUT/PATCH request.
-Saloon makes this easy for you with the HasJsonBody, HasBody and HasMultipartBody plugin traits.
-Let’s look at how you use the HasJsonBody feature.
+Saloon makes this easy for you with the `HasJsonBody`, `HasBody` and `HasMultipartBody` plugin traits.
+Let’s look at how you use the `HasJsonBody` feature.

+Firstly, add the trait to the class.
+After that, use the `defaultData()` method to define data that will be sent in the request.
+You don't have to define a `defaultData()` method for it to work, however it's recommended that you do so you can update your request payload in the Saloon request.
+See below for setting the form data at runtime.

 ```php
 <?php